BagPipe: Accelerating Deep Recommendation Model Training: Design

-The lookahead algorithm outputs three pieces of information.
-First, for a given batch it generates the list of embeddings which will not be found in the cache on the trainer GPUs.
-This allows us to \emph{prefetch} this list of embeddings early and move those elements to the cache, before the current training batch is chosen for training.
-Prefetching allows \system{} to hide the data access latency for the long tail of embeddings that are not frequently accessed.
-Second, the lookahead algorithm determines \emph{which embeddings \textbf{from the current batch} will be used in future batches}.
-Any embeddings from the current batch that will be used by any of the future batches within the \emph{lookahead} window will be marked for caching, so they can be accessed from the GPU memory in future.
-Third, the lookahead algorithm determines the time-to-live (TTL) for each element in the cache.
-Next we provide details of our lookahead algorithm.
+The lookahead algorithm outputs two pieces of information.
+First, for the current batch, it generates the list of embeddings that will not be found in the cache on the trainer's GPUs.
+This allows \system to \emph{prefetch} these embeddings out of order before the current batch is used for training.
+Prefetching allows \system to hide the data access latency for the long tail of embeddings that are not frequently accessed.
+Second, the lookahead algorithm determines \emph{which embeddings \textbf{from the current batch} will be used in future batches}, and the last iteration they will be accessed in the current lookahead window.
+Any embeddings from the current batch that will be used by future batches in the \emph{lookahead} window will be marked for caching, so they can be accessed from the GPU memory in the future.
+The last iteration an embedding is used within the \emph{lookahead} range and serves as time-to-live (TTL) for the embedding in the cache.